 Verify that the value of the "orig", "dest", and "iat" claims of the base PASSporT are as specified in ATIS-1000074 [Ref 1] and ATIS-1000085 [Ref 4].

-Verify that the claims and claim values contained in the PASSporT comply with the claim constraints specified by the enhancedJWTClaimConstraints extension contained in the delegate end entity certificate.
+Verify that the claims and claim values contained in the PASSporT comply with the claim constraints specified by the enhancedJWTClaimConstraints extension contained in the delegate end-entity certificate.

 Figure 6.3 – Verifying "orig" TN is in-scope for PASSporTs signed with delegate certificate credentials